 Since then, America’s mixed-race population has grown exponentially, with awareness of mixed-race issues dramatically increasing alongside.
 Fulbeck addresses this progress with his highly anticipated follow-up project, hapa.me.
 In the new exhibition, the original photographs and statements from the 2006 exhibition are paired with contemporary portraits of the same individuals and newly written statements, showing not only their physical changes over 15 years, but also their changes in perspective and outlook on the world.
 The stark, plain format of the photographs remains the same, allowing viewers to focus on the distinctive features of the subjects.

-In addition, hapa.me includes portraits of hundreds of first-time participants and a new interactive section where viewers can join the community by having their portrait taken and writing their own personal statement.
+In addition, hapa.me includes portraits of hundreds of first-time participants and a new interactive section where, on select days, viewers can join the community by having their portrait taken and writing their own personal statement.
 A 200-page color catalog will be published in conjunction with the exhibition, featuring essays by Hapa luminaries Velina Hasu Houston, Cindy Nakashima, Keao NeSmith, and Paul Spickard.